-- Vitamin A (x) – one dose of 30 mg, once a day
+- Vitamin A – one dose of 30 mg, once a day

-- Melatonin (x) – one dose of 1mg, before bedtime
+- Melatonin – one dose of 1mg, before bedtime

 Beside the dietary supplements mentioned above, there are other options as well that can help those suffering from trichotillomania.
 It is recommended that you don’t consume multiple supplements as that can raise the level of toxicity in your body and can reduce your energy levels (x).

 Consuming melatonin tablets can help the body by keeping the person in a good mood by producing serotonin.
-Do note that it is not advisable to consume this supplement if you are already taking blood thinners (x).
+Do note that it is not advisable to consume melatonin powder if you are already taking blood thinners (x).

 Research suggests that milk thistle is a better treatment in children and adults than placebo.
-It is a reliable supplement and is safe for consumption by children as well.
+Milk thistle extract powder is safe for consumption by children as well.
 Trichotillomania in children is also quite common, although it is mild and is not chronic (x, x).